Criminal Sexual Conduct 1st Degree

 A: The state is NOT required to prove/show the exact day and/or time the allegations took place for all criminal sexual conduct charges.
 The only time that dates and times matter, and must be proven by the state, are when determining the age of the accuseer for purposes of how to charge you.
 Was he/she under 13 years old?
 Was he/she between 13 -15 years old?
 Or was he/she an adult?

-Q: If we only had sex three (3) times, on the same night, why am I charged with three (3) separate charges of CSC 1st degree?
+Q: If we only had sex three (3) times, on the same night, why am I charged with three (3) separate charges of criminal sexual conduct 1st degree?

 A: The law allows the state to authorize separate charges for each sexual penetration that is alleged.
 Therefore, if you engaged in sex three times in one night, legally you could be charged, convicted and punished for three seperate counts of CSC 1st degree.

-NOTE: If they do charge that way, they may ask for consecutive sentencing if it involves three (3) counts of CSC 1st degree.
+NOTE: If they do charge that way, they may ask for consecutive sentencing if it involves three (3) counts of criminal sexual conduct 1st degree.

 Q: If I gave the accuser oral sex and no other part of my body went inside them, that is not penetration and I won’t be charge with sexual conduct in the first, is it?

 THE FORENSIC INTERVIEW

 In order for you to get charged with criminal sexual conduct in the first degree with a child under the age of 13, the child must disclose some type of penetration during a forensic interview at a Child Advocacy Center (i.e. Care House, Kids Talk, etc.).

 A defense to 1st degree criminal sexual conduct does exist.
 There are several legal arguments that can be made in order to combat this charge in court.